conpdatasets/bigbrain-datalad/README.md

 This dataset contains the 3D blocks and 3D volumes of the BigBrain release 2015 published in the [BigBrain Project website](https://bigbrainproject.org).

-The 3D 40 um blocks of the BigBrain are 5x5x5 blocks for a total of 125 blocks representing the BigBrain with small overlap at block boundaries.
+The 3D 40 microns blocks of the BigBrain are 5x5x5 blocks for a total of 125 blocks representing the BigBrain with small overlap at block boundaries.

 The 3D histological volumes (Merker stain) are also available at different